magisterbrown/litellm-ubiops/README.md

 Support for more providers.
 Missing a provider or LLM Platform, raise a [feature request](https://github.com/BerriAI/litellm/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.yml&title=%5BFeature%5D%3A+).

 # Ubiops
-These repos is an LiteLLM fork that adds Ubiops as a provider.
+This repo is an LiteLLM fork that adds Ubiops as a provider.
 See [docs](https://ubiops.com/docs/) to deploy LLm on Ubiops.
 LiteLLM confing should have following style to establish a connection:
 ```yaml
 model_list:
   - model_name: model-on-ubiops# model alias